 Recruitment Marketing And Programmatic Recruitment Will Be Key Hiring Strategies

 Job fairs, conventions, and other mass-scale events may not return any time soon.
 Referrals and digital recruitment marketing and nurturing a talent pool through digital means will be important moving forward, as HR begins to rebuild the workforce during a time of historic unemployment levels.
 This great pause has led to hiring crunches in essential services and spikes in unemployment across the board.
 Recruiting after this pivotal moment will require flexibility, even as many businesses are eager to get back to “normal.”

 While HR can do a lot now to nurture relationships and bolster their talent network, when it comes time to engage in the job ad campaign, programmatic recruitment needs to enter the process.
-This system uses AI technology to help organizations source quality candidates quickly, by placing ads in front of the right candidates—whether they are actively seeking a job on a job site or casually browsing their social media.
+This system uses AI software to help organizations source quality candidates quickly, by placing ads in front of the right candidates—whether they are actively seeking a job on a job site or casually browsing their social media.
 The combination of nurturing current talent pools and targeted advertising to source new quality candidates will offer a winning strategy for organizations ready to grow their business.